Easily Switch Between Product Types

 Resource Limit (LimitRange)

-It offers several capabilities, including:
+It offers several constraints that can:

 Environment Variable